Nietaktowny/esp32_oscilloscope/test/README.md

     }

 ## Test file structure
 Test files are structured as described in PlatformIO [documentation](https://docs.platformio.org/en/stable/advanced/unit-testing/frameworks/unity.html).
+Note that the structure below is prepared for standalone test.
+To see example for tests using test runner see gui test folder.

 Example: